matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 applications using Google infrastructure.
 GKE automates many aspects of setting up and maintaining Kubernetes clusters, making it easier to deploy applications, scale them as needed, and manage their lifecycle without deep Kubernetes expertise.

 5) Explain the concept of serverless computing in GCP.
-Mention some serverless products offered by GCP.
+Mention some serverless products offered by GCP?
 Answer: Serverless computing allows you to build and run applications and services without managing infrastructure.
 Your application still runs on servers, but all the server management is done by GCP.
 This model enables developers to focus on their code while GCP handles scaling, provisioning, and managing servers.
 Examples of serverless products in